Uttar Pradesh: Longest river and rail network

 Uttar Pradesh has 10 operational SEZs in Noida, Greater Noida, Bulandshahar and Gautam Budh Nagar.
-The state is also the fourth largest exporter of softwares; it exported USD 4 bn worth in 2014-15.
+The state also has presence of an IT City in Lucknow and IT parks in Agra, Meerut, Gorakhpur and Kanpur.
+The state is the fourth largest exporter of softwares; it exported USD 4 bn worth in 2014-15.

 Uttar Pradesh is the second largest producer of leather goods and contributes about 25% in total production of leather and leather products in India.
 Items of major exports are finished leather, leather footwear, saddlery and harness items.
 Kanpur and Agra districts are respectively the major saddlery and leather shoe manufacturing hubs in India.
 The state is also the largest exporter of saddlery goods in India.